 What Type of Link Building I Endorse

-Do I dislike link building?
+Am I biased against link building in general?
 Yes.
 I got burned by it, and I would never do something like that ever again.
-But at the same time, I realize that a lot of rank is derived from links to your website.
-This is not a tutorial on how to get links, but I wanted to quickly cover some things I do, and what I think counts as white hate link building, if it even counts as link building at all.
+But at the same time, I realize that a lot of ranking power is derived from quality links to your website.
+This is not a tutorial on how to get backlinks, but I wanted to quickly cover some things I do, and what I think counts as “white hat” link building.

 In fact, I'd say that the links built in these ways are a secondary benefit of the connections you make by being involved in your niche.